 The Trustees of the Union are the four elected Sabbatical Trustees (President, Vice President Activities, Vice President Education, Vice President Wellbeing and Diversity), four selected Student Trustees, and four selected External Trustees.
+During the year the Finance, Audit and Risk Committee have co-opted additional external expertise in finance to help advise the committee and Board.

 The Sabbatical Officer Trustees are elected annually by a cross-campus ballot of all student members.
-The Sabbatical Officer Trustees are full-time, remunerated officers with a term of office of one year.
-They may restand for a second year if they wish to do so.
+The Sabbatical Officer Trustees are full-time, remunerated officers with a term of office of one years They may rest and for a second year if they wish to do so.
 The selected Student Trustees are recruited from within the student body.
 Selected Student Trustees are appointed by the Governance and Staffing Committee and ratified by Union Council.
 External Trustees are recruited from outside the student body.
-External Trustees are appointed by the Governance and Staffing Committee and ratified by Union Council.
+External Trustees are appointed by the Governance and Staffing Committee and ratified by the Governance and Staffing Committee and ratified by Union Council.